Philippe-Alexandrian/jsf-fatwar-demo/README.md

 │           └── faces-config.xml # Faces config file
 ```

+## Alternative branch

+There is an alternative branch named `only-spring-beans` that does not include any CDI beans,
+making the configuration slightly simpler.

 ## License

 This project is released into the public domain.
 You are free to use, modify, and distribute it without restriction.